 The nomination form is available online at www.MorrisDeesAward.com.
 A distinguished committee of 12 will select the winner.

-Last year's award went to Judge William Wayne Justice of Texas for his lifelong efforts to protect civil rights and safeguard constitutional rights, including more than 30 years of service as a federal district court judge.
+Last year's award went to Arthur N. Read, an activist lawyer who for 30 years has provided courageous and effective representation to farmworkers and immigrants.
+In 2006, Judge William Wayne Justice of Texas won the first award for his lifelong efforts to protect civil rights and safeguard constitutional rights.